signalfx/integrations/collectd-openstack/README.md

 ### DESCRIPTION

-This is the SignalFx openstack plugin.
-Follow these instructions to install the openstack plugin for collectd.
+This is the SignalFx OpenStack plugin.
+Follow these instructions to install the OpenStack plugin for collectd.

-The [openstack-collectd](https://github.com/signalfx/collectd-openstack) plugin collects metrics from openstack components by hitting various endpoints.
+The [openstack-collectd](https://github.com/signalfx/collectd-openstack) plugin collects metrics from OpenStack components by hitting various endpoints.
 This plugin covers the following components:

 * Nova (Compute)
 * Cinder (BlockStorge)